dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 ## Windows Defender Application Guard

+While using Microsoft Edge, Windows Defender Application Guard protects your environment from sites that haven’t been defined as trusted by your organization.
+When users visit sites that aren’t listed in your isolated network boundary, the sites are opened in a virtual browsing session in Hyper-V. Trusted sites are defined by a network boundary, which can be configured in Device Configuration.

 Application Guard is only available for Windows 10 (64-bit) devices.
-Using this profile will install a Win32 component to activate Application Guard.
+Using this profile installs a Win32 component to activate Application Guard.

 - **Application Guard**: Open unapproved sites in a Hyper-V virtualized browsing container.
 - **Clipboard behavior**: Choose what copy/paste actions are allowed between the local PC and the Application Guard virtual browser.